Statement / 2026-JUNIndependent. No issuer affiliation.

 Look at

-Lower-fee cards (e.g. Discover it, BankAmericard)
+Lower-fee cards (e.g. Citi Simplicity, BankAmericard)

 See lower-fee picks